For Authors|For Editors|For Reviewers

 For any questions, please contact our Editorial Office by e-mail: editorial@discovmed.com.

 Editors of Discovery Medicine reserve the right to edit your article.
 In the majority of the cases, editing would involve changing a small number of words for the purpose of achieving a greater clarity and readability.
 Any edits would be recorded in a separate manuscript revision in your publishing platform or tracked in a Microsoft Word file.
-You may compare your original draft to the editors’ revision and see where the edits are.
+You may compare your original draft to the Editors’ revision and see where the edits are.
 An email will be sent to you when a final manuscript revision is ready for you to review.
-If editors need clarifications or should you disagree with editors on the edits, you may make changes and save them in a new revision and submit it to editors for further review.
+If the Editors need clarifications or should you disagree with the Editors on the edits, you may make changes and save them in a new revision and submit it to the Editors for further review.

-For specification, please refer to The Discovery Medicine Editorial Process.
+For specifications, please refer to The Discovery Medicine Editorial Process.

-For specification, please refer to Article Processing Charge.
+For specifications, please refer to Article Processing Charge.

-For specification, please refer to Copyright & License.
+For specifications, please refer to Copyright & License.

 • Authors must certify that the work reported in the manuscript is original and free from any plagiarism.